phgeiger/gaussian_process_regression/README.md

 Introduction
 ===

-This is an implementation of Gaussian process regression in Python.
+This is an implementation of Gaussian process regression in Python 3.

 Content
 ===